nbrandolini/arcade-game/README.md

 # Arcade Game Project

-This project involved using Object Oriented Javascript and HTML5 canvas to create a simple frogger game.
-The game engine and artwork were provided by Udacity, and app.js contains the code I wrote after many, many hours :dizzy_face:.
+This project involved using Object Oriented Javascript and HTML5 canvas to create a simple frogger game (not so simple for me).
+The game engine and all artwork were provided by Udacity, and app.js contains the code I wrote after many, many sleepless  hours :dizzy_face:.